nerdylabs/Mail-Spam-detection-using-NLP/README.md

 # Model
 This is an NLP(Natural Language processing task).
 The model that I made is a sequence model with LSTM cells:
 ![](Images/LSTM.png)
 Now if you look at the code I have used two layers of Bidirectional LSTM's.
-The parameters learned are Flattened using teh Flatten layer from keras API and is given as an input to a fully connected neural network:
+The parameters learned are Flattened using the Flatten layer from keras API and is given as an input to a fully connected neural network:
 ![](Images/Neural%20Network.png)

 This is the model Architecture:
 ![](Images/Model.png)

 # Training and Testing
-The model was build using teh Tensorflow framework.
+The model was build using the Tensorflow framework.
 I trained the model for 15 EPOCHS.
 And each epoch took around 4 seconds to complete.
 I trained the model many times until I got the best model.
 The Spam Model directory contains of the saved model.
 Refer to tensorflow docs to see how to save and load a pretrained model (https://www.tensorflow.org/guide/keras/save_and_serialize).
 For this saved model i got a Training accuray of 1.000(100%) and Validation accuray of 0.8820(88.2%).

 # Graphs
 The accuracy Graph: